samgro/samgro.github.com/_posts/2012-05-02-6-reasons-to-use-tweetbot-instead-of-twitter.md

 ---
 layout: post
-title: 6 reasons to use Tweetbot instead of Twitter
+title: 6 reasons to use Tweetbot instead of the official Twitter app
 description: Tweetbot is a great iPhone Twitter app for power users.
 Here are 8 reasons why you should switch to Tweetbot if you haven't already.
 ---
 Tweetbot is a great iPhone Twitter app for power users.
 Here are 6 reasons why you should switch to Tweetbot if you haven't already.